<< PREV Image 1 of 3 NEXT >>

 Asclepias syriaca

-This native classic is best known as a food of larval monarch butterflies (along with it's siblings A. incarnata and A. tuberosa).
-Robust and stoloniferous with deep pink clusters of fragrant flowers in June and July, followed by lovely pods of silky seeds in October.
+This native classic is best known as a food of larval monarch butterflies (along with its cousins A. incarnata and A. tuberosa).
+Robust, yet beautiful with deep pink clusters of fragrant flowers in June and July followed by lovely pods of silky seeds in October.

 Height